Note: The Summary table

-In keywords can say: Metapsychology or the psychical Relevant (and psyche) have something to do with:
+In keywords: Metapsychology or the psychical Relevant (and psyche) have something to do with:

-They all have (actual or strange) absolute, relative or void importance.
+They all have (actual or strange) absolute, relative or no importance.

-3. The `3rd classification stage´ one could allot all pr terms of the Summary table
+3. To the `3rd classification stage´, one could allot all pr terms of the Summary table

-To me, it makes the most sense, to use the usual grammar as analogy.
-With that the given categorization (such as language) appears as an open system that can be extended or shortened when needed.
+To me, it makes the most sense to use the usual grammar as an analogy.
+With that, the given categorization (such as language) appears as an open system that can be extended or shortened if needed.

-It seems to me, that this categorization gives more options to present anything psychical Relevant in general and anything psychical specifically, than the usual classifications in psychology and psychiatry.
+It seems to me that this categorization gives more options than the usual classifications in psychology and psychiatry to present anything psychical Relevant in general and anything psychical in particular.